 My name is Rafaella Ribeiro.
-I currently a junior at FIU.
+I am currently a junior at FIU.
 I am majoring in international business and supply chain management.
 I was born and raised in a small town in Brazil.
+I moved to Miami when I was 15.
+I have known I was going to move to Miami since the first time I visited the city at age 7.
 I have always loved Miami, that love however is fading away.
 I am taking this class to fall in love with Miami all over again.
-I love taking pictures, hanging out with friends, and learning a new side of the things.
+I love taking pictures, hanging out with friends, and learning a new side of things.

 Deering as Text

 Rafaella Ribeiro FIU at Deering Estate, 2 September 2020

 I was seven years old when I first traveled to Miami.
 I was just a little girl with a life ahead of me.
 What I did not know then was that the plane ticket to a summer with my aunt would change my life forever.
 I soon fell in love with the city, and I knew that one day this would be my home.
 Fast forward a few years and here I am.
 What once used to make my heart skip a beat became routine, and after six years in this magical place I began to forget why Miami is such a big part of my life.
 My visit to the Deering Estate was a much needed reminder of my love for the city.
 As I had the chance to walk through paths once walked by Tequesta, fellow immigrants, people who builded this city, and dreams I felt such a strong connection to Miami.
 I had the chance to experience the nature of Miami like never before.